alanshaw/stylist/problems/unit-shifter/problem.md

 `em`, `rem` and `%` are all **relative units of measurement**.
 Both `em` and `%` are relative to the `font-size` of the containing element (when used in a `font-size` property). `rem`s are relative to the `font-size` of the **root** element - `<html>`.

+Using relative units of measurement come in handy when dealing with different screen sizes.
+Combined with **media queries**, they're a great tool for building responsive websites that work on mobile, desktop and everything in between.

 See the extensive [docs on CSS length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) for more information.

 * * *